ieee-ceda-datc/datc-rdf-flow-tuner/README.md

 - Tree Parzen Estimator + Covariance Matrix Adaptation Evolution Strategy ([Optuna](https://optuna.org/))
 - Evolutionary Algorithm ([Nevergrad](https://github.com/facebookresearch/nevergrad))

-User-settable coefficient values (Cpower ⋅ Cperform ⋅ Carea) of three objectives to set the direction of tuning are written in the each scripts.
+User-settable coefficient values (Cpower ⋅ Cperform ⋅ Carea) of three objectives to set the direction of tuning are written in each script.

 ### config_preset
-Each config preset includes the pre-defined input hyperparameter name, type, range and step size for specific platform and design testcase as a JSON format.
+Each config preset includes the pre-defined input hyperparameter name, type, range and step size for a specific platform and design testcase as a JSON format.
 When type is int and step = 0, it means constant value.
 When type is float and step = 0, it means continuous range.
-User can manually modify or make a new config JSON file to define the input hyperparameters.
+Users can manually modify or make a new config JSON file to define the input hyperparameters.